-Composer Mark Abel has been based in California for the past three decades and is known primarily for his collaborations with Grammy-winning soprano Hila Plitmann.
-A rock musician as a young man, Abel began developing his classical compositional style during a 20+-year career as a newspaper editor in San Francisco.
-His music began to circulate more widely after he became affiliated in 2012 with the Delos label, which has released five Abel albums including The Cave of Wondrous Voice – the composer’s first foray into instrumental chamber music.
+Mark Abel is an American composer born in 1948 and based in Northern California.
+He is known for his distinctive vocal and chamber works and his multiple collaborations with Grammy-winning soprano Hila Plitmann.
+A rock musician as a young man, Abel began developing his signature style during a 20+-year career as a newspaper editor in San Francisco.
+His music began to circulate after he became affiliated in 2012 with the Delos label, which has released six Abel albums.
+The most recent is Spectrum – the broadest survey to date of his palette of expression.

 Abel relocated to California in 1983 and made a vocational shift into journalism, eventually becoming the foreign editor of the San Francisco Chronicle (the second largest newspaper on the West Coast), a post he held until 2004.
 During those years, much changed in his musical world as he began working out more complex compositional ideas, an evolving process that led him back to classical music.